andig/fritzapi/README.md

 For controlling AVM Fritz!DECT 200 devices the actuator identification number (AIN) is needed.
 The AIN can be obtained using `getSwitchList` which returns a list of AINs or the more general `getDeviceList` function which returns a verbose device list structure as JSON.

-`getTemperature` is not available for switch groups that can be created through the Fritz!Box user interface.

 ### Fritz!DECT 100 functions

 The Fritz!DECT 100 DECT repeater AIN does only appear in the `getDeviceList` output.
 It supports retrieving the repeater's temperature.

-### Fritz!DECT 300 and CometDECT thermostat functions
+### Fritz!DECT 300, 301 and CometDECT thermostat functions

 Thermostat functions are only available as of Fritz!OS 6.36